stummjr/doc.scrapinghub.com/autoscraping.rst

   *. *Don't follow links*.
 Just limit crawling to the starting URLs.
   *. *Follow links that matches the following patterns*.
 When you select this mode, a new text widget will become visible where you can write the **Follow Patterns** (again, regular expressions) that links has to match in order to be followed.

+The **Follow Patterns** are the filters with the less precedence.
+This fact means that you can't force to follow links on a different domain by adding it in this category of filters.
+The only domains that will be accepted are, as said, those contained in the start URLs and those contained in the template URLs.

+Despite the simplicity that may seem adding patterns in order to focus only in the desired targets, you must be warned about possible unexpected consequences of the usage of URL filters.
+It is easy to fall in the trap of excluding the visit of pages that you thought you didn't need, but when you run a new job the result could be that you also didn't get the ones you do need, because some of the first ones contains the links to the second ones, thus cutting the path to them.

 Advanced Tools
 ==============

 The tools and procedures described until now are enough in order to solve most cases.
 However, it is common to have cases for which we don't get the expected results.
 Annotations that extract the wrong region on some targets, templates that are not used for the target pages we expected, or data extracted from pages that we don't want to extract anything, are among the most common trouble we may cope with.
 The main source of problems is the fact that the html code layout can present many variations or similarities among different target pages, which introduces ambiguities for the extraction algorithm.
 Also, as we can have multiple templates for the same spider, all them intended to be used for different subset of target pages, sometimes it is quite tricky to make the correct template to be applied to the correct target (Remember `How templates are used in the extraction process`_).
 In order to assist on the resolution of these problems, some extra constraints has to be imposed to template annotations.

 Extra required attributes
 =========================